How To Raise GH And KH In Shrimp Tank?

 KH is called Temporary hardness because Ca and Mg carbonates precipitate as minerals if you boil the water.

-But when Ca and Mg are associated with sulfates, chlorides, or nitrates they do not get changed even they are heated that is why they are called permanent non-carbonic hardness (NCH).
-You can increase it by adding calcium or magnesium sulfate into your tank water.
+But when Ca and Mg are associated with sulfates, chlorides, or nitrates they do not get changed even when they are heated that is why they are called permanent non-carbonic hardness (NCH).
+You can increase it by adding calcium or magnesium sulfate to your tank water.

 Actually,